kelvinator07/food-vendor-api/README.md

 ### This application uses Swagger UI and H2 database all configured for easy testing just open this URL `http://localhost:8080/swagger-ui.html` after running application to test end Points

 Use this login details if you get a prompt...
-User: `Kelvin1` Password: `password-hash`.
+User: `kelvinator` Password: `password-hash`.

 1. Clone this repository and open in your favourite IDE.